Brush turkey

 Turkey mounds

 Once a male Brush Turkey begins building a mound in your yard it can be very difficult to discourage.
+The breeding season begins in August, ending by around February.
+During the breeding season, it is illegal to damage or destroy eggs in the mound or prevent chicks from leaving the mound.

 • Stop the turkeys from scratching up your yard by using a heavy mulch of pebbles.
+Placing pebbles or river gravel around trees will help protect their roots.

 • Pruning any tree shading the mound (mounds require over 85% cent shade).